mattrussi/gitlab-com-runbooks/docs/patroni/rebuild_standby_cluster_from_prod.md

     python3 -m pip install ansible
     ansible --version
     ```
-3. Download/clone the [ops.gitlab.net/gitlab-com/gl-infra/config-mgmt](https://ops.gitlab.net/gitlab-com/gl-infra/config-mgmt) project into a `console` node;
+3. Download/clone the [ops.gitlab.net/gitlab-com/gl-infra/config-mgmt](https://ops.gitlab.net/gitlab-com/gl-infra/config-mgmt) project into your workstatation or a `console` node;
-4. Download/clone the [gitlab.com/gitlab-com/gl-infra/db-migration](https://gitlab.com/gitlab-com/gl-infra/db-migration) project into a `console` node;
-5. Check that the inventory file for your desired environment exists in `db-migration/pg-replica-rebuild/inventory/` and it's up-to-date with the hosts you're targeting;
-6. Run `cd db-migration/pg-replica-rebuild; ansible -i inventory/<file> all -m ping` and ensure that all nodes are reachable;

 ##  2. <a name='ChefrolefortheTargetcluster'></a>Chef role for the Target cluster